FREE SHIPPING ON ORDERS OVER $50

 Aside from its blood clotting function, vitamin K does have other benefits that few of us know about.
 Vitamin K, like all nutrients, plays an important role in many physiological processes.
 The body is a network of interrelated functions and few nutrients play an isolated role in how we stay healthy.

 How much do we know about vitamin K?
 Like so many other things, we tend to take it for granted that we get all the vitamin K we need.
-Given that the main role of vitamin K is as essential as it is, we should probably get a better understanding of the other benefits of vitamin K.
+Given that the main role of vitamin K is as essential as it is, we should probably get a better understanding of the other benefits of vitamin K. This article will give you the information you need to maintain your health and make sure you are getting the correct amount of vitamin K.

-What is vitamin K?
+What is Vitamin K?

 Vitamin K refers to several compounds that are chemically similar.
 Together, these compounds work to facilitate the synthesis of specific proteins that allow for blood coagulations.
 The “K” refers to a Danish word, “koagulation,” which designates the primary function of vitamin K.

 Research on vitamin K over the years has led scientists to understand that vitamin K plays a vital role in several other crucial physiological functions.
 Vitamin K is involved in the health of our bones and helps maintain the health of our circulatory system.
+It comes in two forms, vitamin K1 and vitamin K2, which we will discuss below.
+Both produce similar benefits.
+Vitamin K1 is found only in plant-based sources.
+Vitamin K2 can be found in some meats and dairy products.

-Vitamin K health benefits
+Vitamin K Health Benefits

 Beginning with the most obvious benefit of vitamin K, it is essential for blood clotting function.
 Vitamin K helps the body produce a protein called prothrombin.
 This is one of the most important compounds that allows blood to clot properly.